joaomcteixeira/taurenmd/docs/rstfiles/vision.rst

-Powerful libraries for the analysis of Molecular Dynamics’ trajectories and derived data are being actively developed; a `Python`_ interface serves the most known libraries: `MDTraj`_, `MDAnalysis`_ and `OpenMM`_.
+Powerful libraries for the analysis of Molecular Dynamics’ trajectories and derived data are being actively developed; a `Python`_ interface serves the most known libraries: `MDTraj`_, `MDAnalysis`_, `OpenMM`_, `ProDy`_, `nglview`_, and others.

 Many researchers with strong Biochemical and Biophysics background use Molecular Dynamics (MD) to generate *ab initio* models or to module their *in vitro* or *in vivo* acquired data.
-This collective of researchers use MD as a tool and not necessary have (or need to have) programming skills.
+This collective of researchers use MD as a tool and not necessary have (or need to have) programming/scripting skills.

 *Problem 1:* There is a growing gap in accessibility between the libraries being developed and the non-developer users that use them.

 *Problem 2:* Data analysis rapidly reach routine.
-Providing pre-defined routines for data mining, parameter calculation and plotting, considerably enhances analysis speed of multiple datasets.
+Providing pre-defined routines for data mining, parameter calculation and plotting, considerably speeds up analysis of multiple datasets.

 Proposed Solutions
 ------------------